bonaldli/academic-kickstart/content/authors/admin/_index.md

 Bonald Ziyue LI is  currently doing his third year PhD in HKUST, with supervisor [Prof.Fugee Tsung](https://seng.ust.hk/about/people/faculty/fugee-tsung).
 He is the awardee of [Hong Kong Ph.D Fellowship Scheme](https://cerg1.ugc.edu.hk/hkpfs/index.html) (2017-2021) and HKUST Excellent Research Award (2017).

-With the goal to be a Data Scientist, his research interests covers machine learning and big data, specializing in transfer learning, multi-task learning, high-dimensional data, tensor decomposition and completion.
+With the goal to be a Data Scientist, his research interests cover machine learning and big data, specializing in transfer learning, multi-task learning, high-dimensional data, tensor decomposition and completion.